8,466

 Cons:

-• More documentation and a longer application process compared to a tourist visa.
+• More paperwork compared to a tourist visa

 Non-Immigrant Visa (O, B, or OA)